 Two new disciplines started today at the FEI World Equestrian Games Tryon 2018.
-Para-dressage took over the Tryon Arena while vaulting moved in to the indoor arena where reining took place last week.
+Para-dressage took over the Tryon Arena while vaulting moved in to the indoor arena where reining took place last week at 2018 WEG.
+Read on for Para-Dressage and Vaulting starting in the second week of the 2018 World Equestrian Games in Tryon, North Carolina.

 Holding on to Gold

 Peavy and her chestnut Oldenburg mare, Royal Dark Chocolate, finished in sixth place with a 68.707.
-Shoemaker was less than a tenth of a point behind to finish in seventh place with her Hanoverian stallion, Solitaer.
+Shoemaker was less than a tenth of a point behind to finish in seventh place with her Hanoverian stallion, Solitaer at 2018 WEG.

 In grade 2, 2016 Paralympic bronze medalist Stinna Tange Kaastrup took the gold with Horsebo Smarties.
 Former eventer Pepo Puch of Austria, who won gold at the 2016 Paralympics, took silver with his Hanoverian gelding, Sailor Blue.
-Dutch rider Nicole den Dulk won the bronze with her Dutch Warmblood, Wallace N.O.P.
+Dutch rider Nicole den Dulk won the bronze with her Dutch Warmblood, Wallace N.O.P at 2018 WEG.

 Great Britain’s Sophie Wells, Paralympic gold medalist from 2016, took gold again here, winning the grade 5 individual test with C. Fatal Attraction, an 11-year-old Dutch Warmblood gelding.
 Frank Hosmar of the Netherlands won silver with his Dutch gelding, Alphaville N.O.P.
 German rider Regine Mispelkamp won the bronze with her Rheinlander gelding, Look At Me Now